jeremiahmiranda79/Pro-README-FILE-Generator/README.md

   (https://www.gnu.org/licenses/gpl-3.0)

   ## Description
-  As a developer I would like a program to generate a professional README file so that I can spend more time working on the software.
+  A Node.js command-line application that takes in user input to generate a logo and save it as a SVG file.
+The application prompts the user to select a shape, shape color, shape size, text, and text color.
+The file will be stored based on the named fields to allow multiple logo files.

   ## Table of Contents
   - [License](#license)